A best-selling author and a judge on some of UK’s most popular cooking shows. Tom Kerridge is taking the food world by storm!

 Aside from being a restauranteur, Kerridge is a well-known personality when it comes to British culinary shows.
 He has been a guest judge on shows such as the Great British Menu, Saturday Kitchen, and BBC’s Food and Drink.

-Their Lifestyle and Weight Problem
+His Lifestyle and Weight Problem

 As a celebrity chef and a restauranteur, Kerridge is known for his witty remarks and great judging skills, but he was also known for something a bit more negative: his unhealthy weight, drinking liquor, and his love for sugary treats.
 During his younger years, Kerridge would overindulge in junk food and liquor, and even when he became a celebrity chef, his physical figure and weight was something that fans would notice.

-It’s not hard to understand how and why Kerridge struggled with weight gain.
+It’s not hard to understand how and why Kerridge struggled with weight loss.
 As a child, his mother would often have to work, leaving Kerridge to cook meals for himself and his siblings.
 It’s not easy to cook healthy meals as a child.
 When he grew into adulthood, the demanding career of being a chef would mean that Kerridge would constantly be working in a kitchen from early morning until late at night (sometime even until the early morning hours), and thus he would need to eat junk food or take away food to be able to cope with his schedule.
 What’s more, liquor was often a part of his lifestyle during those times.

-How They Lost Weight?
+How He Lost Weight?

 When Kerridge turned 40, he ultimately decided to change his lifestyle, both for his family and to be able to continue his passion in the kitchen.
 He was able to drop a massive 30 stones, stunning his fans with his amazing figure!
 Here’s how he did it: